Disordered quantum critical fixed points from holography: Acknowledgements

 \section{Acknowledgements}

 We acknowledge helpful comments from Blaise Gout\'eraux.
-This work was supported by a Research Fellowship from the Alfred P. Sloan Foundation under Grant FG-2020-13795 (AL) and by the Gordon and Betty Moore Foundation's EPiQS Initiative under Grant GBMF10279 (XYH, AL).
-S.S. was supported by the National Science Foundation under Grant No.~DMR-2002850.
+This work was supported by a Research Fellowship from the Alfred P. Sloan Foundation under Grant FG-2020-13795 (AL), by the Gordon and Betty Moore Foundation's EPiQS Initiative under Grant GBMF10279 (XYH, AL), and by the National Science Foundation under Grant No.~DMR-2245246 (SS).

 \onecolumngrid

 \begin{appendix}